magicbug/Zenith/README.md

    - Click on satellites for detailed information
    - Use the schedule view for pass planning
    - Configure radio integration if available
+   - Use the QTRigDoppler panel for advanced radio/rotator control
+   - Use the APRS panel to send/receive APRS messages and position reports
+   - Use Partner View to visualize a contact's grid and elevation
+   - Log QSOs automatically to Cloudlog if enabled
+   - Add custom satellites using manual TLE input

 ## Dependencies